-“I don’t care about seeing an ugly girl with crack problems,” Zane said, but he put the magazine aside and stood up from the sofa and went over to the window.
-“This better be good,” he said as he reached for the binoculars.
+“I don’t want to see any ugly girl messing with her crack or anybody else’s,” Zane said, but he put the magazine aside and stood up from the sofa and went over to the window.
+He took the binoculars from Carmen and adjusted them to his own eyes.

 “She’s ugly all right,” he said.
-“Her hair looks like the nest of a scavenger bird.”
+“Her hair looks like a fright wig you’d wear on Halloween.”

 “What did I tell you?
 Wait until she turns around and you get a look at her face.”

 “Oh,” he said.
 “The mother and the daughter look just alike.
-They’re both ugly.”
+They’re both horribly freakish.”

-“Well, the mother is about fifty years old and has on a ton of makeup and the girl is about my age.
+“Well, the mother is middle-aged and has on a ton of makeup and the girl is about my age.
 That’s how you tell them apart.”

 “What do I care how to tell them apart?
 Maybe I just want to ignore them and mind my own business.”